malthelange/CLVM/README.md

 # CLVM

 An interpreter for the DSL for financial contracts called CL, written as a smart contract in the ConCert framework.
 For serialization the CL language is translated to a stack based language called CLVM.
 The goal of this project is to verify the translation in Coq.
-This repo contains ConCert framework.
-The CL interpreter is located in execution/CLInterp
+This repo contains is a fork of the ConCert framework.
+The additions made by our CLVM project is found in
+[CLVM Interpreter](execution/CLInterp).
+The readme of the folder details the CLVM project structure.

-## How to build - From the ConCert documentation
+## How to build
+This is the build procedure described by the developers of the ConCert framwork.

 Our development works with Coq 8.11. and depends on MetaCoq 1.0~alpha2+8.11, std++ and coq-bignums.
 These dependencies can be installed through `opam`.